jugbd/resources/junior-developer-skill.md

 # What are the top coding and collaboration skills a junior developer should have to get hired?

-Few days ago we had a question about "What are the top coding and collaboration skills a junior developer should have to get hired".
+Few days ago we had a question in our Facebook group - "What are the top coding and collaboration skills a junior developer should have to get hired?".
 Here is my answer in brief.

 * Solid understanding of the core programming language.
-* Good problem solving or algorithm skill.
-You don't need to be ACM world finalist.
+* Good problem solving and algorithm skill.
+You don't need to be an ACM world finalist.
 But you should be able to convert any algorithm into code without much effort.
 * Basic understanding of OOP.
-* Familiarity with the commonly used data structures like set, list, tree etc.
+* Familiarity with the commonly used data structures like set, list, tree etc. And understands when to use what.
 * Knows what design patterns are.
 Heard names of many of the design patterns.
 Can explain one or two with some real world examples.
 * Have read `The Pragmatic Programmers` and `Effective Java`.
 Added plus if also read `Clean Code`, `Code Complete` etc.
 * Understanding the importance of code readability.